NATIONAL PEACE GROUP SPONSORS MONKS' 'WALK FOR PEACE,' ISSUES URGENT CALL FOR VOLUNTEERS

 With the "Walk for Peace" pilgrimage approaching a crucial and remote section of its journey, the Youth Peace and Justice Foundation is issuing an urgent request for local support:

-* The Need: Volunteers are needed to deliver water and basic sustenance supplies as the monks journey Eastward through Mississippi from Jackson.
+* The Need: Volunteers are needed to deliver water and basic sustenance supplies as the monks journey.
 Safety team members to check on the walkers will also receive compensation from the foundation.

-Crucially, the Youth Peace and Justice Foundation is covering all approved expenses (including supplies and logistical costs) for volunteers who can assist with this critical on-the-ground support.
+Crucially, the Youth Peace and Justice Foundation is covering all approved expenses (including supplies and logistical costs) for volunteers who can assist with this critical, ongoing on-the-ground support.

-Individuals or groups able to assist with this mission are asked to contact the Foundation's coordination team immediately at the number provided below.
+Individuals or groups able to assist with this mission are asked to contact the Foundation's coordination team immediately at the contact designation provided below.

 Solidarity with the Walk for Peace